hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/posts/_index.md

   caption: ""
   image: ""
 ---
-_Muhlenberg students interested in research in the areas of Natural Language Processing (NLP), and Human-computer Interaction (HCI) are encouraged to contact me.
+_Muhlenberg students interested in research in the areas of Natural Language Processing (NLP), or Human-computer Interaction (HCI) are encouraged to contact me for **Independent Study**, **Summer Research Assistant**.
 Solid programming skills (mostly in Python) are required; familiarity with machine learning and artificial intelligence models is preferred._